khongorzulkhenchbish/khongorzulkhenchbish/README.md

 **Software Engineer with 4+ years of experience across Platform, DevOps, and Backend engineering roles.**
 Delivered scalable, resilient infrastructure and full-stack systems in high-impact teams at Google, Ericsson, and Morgan Stanley.
 Strong communicator, community leader, and fast learner, passionate about open source technologies and system design at scale.

-Feel free to check out my GitHub for my latest projects and experiments.
 Don't hesitate to reach out for any ideas! 📩

 ---